Corruption in Argentina: Judicial integrity

-Argentine courts "are slow, inefficient, and vulnerable to corruption and executive branch influence," according to a 2013 Heritage Foundation report.
+Argentine courts "are slow, inefficient, and vulnerable to corruption and executive branch influence," according to a 2013 report by The Heritage Foundation.
 The general perception is that many members of Argentina's judiciary are political appointees who enjoy a close relationship with the executive branch.
 Another major problem is that the judicial system is plagued by inefficiency, delays, and insufficient administrative support.
 It is a common practice for government officials to offer political jobs to judges in charge of important cases, thereby derailing the cases.

 The Centre for the Study and Prevention of Economic Crimes has noted that corruption cases in Argentina take an average of 14 years to be resolved.
 Out of 750 cases tried during a certain period, only 15 resulted in convictions.
 This is said to be the result of Fernández's "neuter[ing]" of "government oversight," which she has accomplished by "giving auditing posts to cronies compromised by conflicts of interest."

 La Nación accused the government in October 2013 of seeking "to impose an absurd judicial reform" designed largely "to guarantee the impunity of those in power."
 The newspaper also accused the government of amending the "reform" of the civil and commercial codes in order to enhance the impunity of public officials, "thus distorting the original initiative."

 In November 2013, the Court of Criminal Appeals canceled the prosecution of 25 individuals who had been government ministers and high officials under Menem and who had been accused of accepting inappropriate bonuses.
 The prosecution was canceled on the grounds that the defendants' right of due process had been violated.
 Among the defendants were former Labor Minister José Armando Caro Figueroa, former Justice Minister Elias Jassan, former Interior Secretary Adelina D'Alessio de Viola, and former Secretary of Trade and Investment Carlos Sánchez.
 The case was remanded to a lower court.